Confusion, concern as locked-down Philippines starts coronavirus quarantine

 Cambodia's infections doubled to 24 on Tuesday and Thailand reported 30 new ones, taking its tally to 177, for a nearly threefold jump in a week.
 The regional trend casts more doubt on the view that warmer weather might stem the spread.

-Thailand's cabinet agreed on Tuesday to close schools, cinemas, bars and entertainment centres, and postpone next month's festivities for New Year in the mainly Buddhist nation.
+Thailand's cabinet agreed on Tuesday to close schools, cinemas, bars and entertainment centers, and postpone next month's festivities for New Year in the mainly Buddhist nation.

 Manila's usually busy business areas were almost deserted on the first morning of home quarantine, with only delivery trucks, police patrols and occasional private vehicles on the roads.